Teh

 Teh is an Internet slang neologism most frequently used as an English article, based on a common typographical error of "the".
 Teh has subsequently developed grammatical usages distinct from the.
-It is not common in spoken or written English outside technical or leetspeak circles, but when at the time at which it is spoken, it is pronounced /tɛ/, /tə/, or /teɪ/.
+It is not common in spoken or written English outside technical or leetspeak circles, but when spoken, it is pronounced /tɛ/, /tə/, or /teɪ/.

 Usage

-Teh originates from the common typo of the word the, as might both occur and remain uncorrected when a person was typing rapidly prior to the widespread availability of autocorrect helper applications, and has become conventionalized in a variety of contexts.
+Teh originates from the common typo of the word the, which might both occur and remain uncorrected when a person was typing rapidly prior to the widespread availability of autocorrect helper applications, and has become conventionalized in a variety of contexts.

 In addition, it is a standard feature of leetspeak and can be used ironically or to mock someone's lack of "techie" knowledge or skills, as an insult, or to reinforce a group's elitism (cf. eye dialect).